Daydreamer

 Can cities be built for collective daydreaming?

-Three revolving benches host a sound and sensing system.
-Each structure accommodates up to four people, and is finished in canadian white oak with a powder-coated aluminum arch.
+A set of revolving long benches host a sound and sensing system.
+Each bench accommodates up to four people, finished in Canadian white oak, with a powder-coated aluminum arch.
 Interactive LED lights are integrated in the arch and under the seat to emphasize movement.

-When people sit and start pushing the benches to rock or spin, a bespoke pivot mechanism ensures the motion is slow, while the responsive system plays recordings of the human voice.
+All the sounds of Daydreamer are recordings of the human voice.
 The notes that are sung depend on the benches’ position and direction of travel.
-The volume of the voices is dictated by the speed of movement.
-By mapping musical parameters to different physical states, a gestural link is created between body movement and music.
+Volume is dictated by the speed of movement.
+By mapping multiple musical parameters to different physical states, a strong gestural link is created between body movement and music.
 Each bench occupies a slightly different musical register; soprano, alto and tenor.
 Voices sing more complex partitions when benches are moved in synchronicity to encourage collaboration between players.
 The ensemble is an evolutive tapestry of tension, release, motion and stillness.

 « Daydreamer places a chorus of deep hums and light song in a park, emanating from a trio of lit arches, hovering at each end above the ground, as if floating.
 The harmonies created on the spinning, singing benches in Indiana are designed to connect people in public spaces. »

-_Wallpaper Magazine
+— Wallpaper Magazine

 Awards and Recognitions

-• HUB Montreal Award - BEST in Public Art - 2022
+• HUB Montreal Award - BEST in Public Art

 • Wallpaper* Magazine : Daily tous les jours imagines a world where public play is commonplace with Daydreamer